BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency

+The workload predictor is designed to forecast the ranges of user request workloads for multiple consecutive timesteps in the future.
+We employ an improved Transformer structure~\cite{vaswani2017attention} to analyze and learn from the request workload of the running applications.
+Compared to other time series prediction models, the transformer architecture naturally supports multiple sequence predictions, allowing it to predict multiple workload time series simultaneously (e.g., workloads of microservice applications composed of multiple services).
+In addition, by introducing the sparse attention mechanism proposed by Zhou et al.~\cite{zhou2021informer}, the efficiency of real-time workload prediction is guaranteed.

+\textbf{Workload Representation.} Concretely, we consider an application composed of $N$ microservices, each associated with a historical workload time series observed in the past $L_x$ time slices.
+Each time slice contains a timestamp string and a scalar request rate.
+To capture workload patterns, we embed three kinds of context: (1) \emph{Positional embedding}: We apply a sinusoidal encoding with alternating sine and cosine functions to represent the relative positions of time steps; (2) \emph{Temporal embedding}: Calendar-based features (e.g., hour-of-day) are normalized to encode periodic patterns commonly observed in cloud workloads; and (3) \emph{Value embedding}: Raw workload values are passed through a 1-D convolutional layer to obtain dense representations that capture short-term local trends.
+The final input sequence $\mathcal{X}^{t}_{\operatorname{feed}}$ is derived by the element-wise sum of these three embeddings.

-\textbf{Encoder-Decoder.} As shown in Fig.~\ref{fig_informer}, the feeding matrix $\mathbf{X}^{t}_{\operatorname{en}}$ is then passed through an encoder and decoder modules to generate the forecasted workload.
-The encoder's primary role is to analyze and extract relevant features from feeding matrix $\mathbf{X}^{t}_{\operatorname{en}}$ and encode it into a hidden state representation $\mathcal{H}^t=\{\mathbf{h}_1^t,...,\mathbf{h}_{L_h}^t\}$.
-The encoder contains a 3-layer stack and a 1-layer stack (1/4 input), and each stack forwards from $j$-th layer into $(j+1)$-th layer as:
+\textbf{Encoder-Decoder.} The feeding matrix $\mathbf{X}^{t}_{\operatorname{en}}$ is then passed through the encoder and decoder modules to generate the workload forecast.
+The encoder contains a three-layer stack and a one-layer stack (with a quarter of the input), and each stack propagates from the $j$-th layer to the $(j+1)$-th layer as:

-where $[\cdot]_{\operatorname{AB}}$ represents the \emph{Multi-head ProbSparse Self-attention} layer~\cite{zhou2021informer}. $\operatorname{Conv1d}(\cdot)$ performs an 1-D convolutional filters (kernel width=3) on time dimension with the $\operatorname{ELU}(\cdot)$ activation function.
-Then a max-pooling layer $\operatorname{MaxPool}(\cdot)$ with stride=2 downsample $\mathbf{X}^t$ into its half slice after stacking a layer.
-The final hidden representation of the encoder is the concatenation of all the stacks' outputs.
+where $[\cdot]_{\operatorname{AB}}$ represents the \emph{Multi-head ProbSparse Self-attention} layer~\cite{zhou2021informer}. $\operatorname{Conv1d}(\cdot)$ performs 1-D convolution (kernel width=3) along the time dimension with the $\operatorname{ELU}(\cdot)$ activation function.
+Then, a max-pooling layer $\operatorname{MaxPool}(\cdot)$ with stride=2 downsamples $\mathbf{X}^t$ to half its length after each stacked layer.
+The final hidden representation of the encoder is the concatenation of the outputs from all stacks.